Skip to content Go to main navigation Go to language selector

 4 min read

 With thousands of small UAVs at a time now being used in battles, armed forces need a multi-layered approach to drone defence.
-Saab is looking for smart and cost-effective ways to fill any gaps between close- and short-range air defences.
+Saab is looking for smart and cost-effective ways to fill the gap between close- and short-range air defences.

 7304447

 Currently, well-organised armed forces use a layered approach to air defence, whether defending groups of deployed troops or valuable assets or pieces of infrastructure.
-Different types of air defences are used to offer protection at different ranges, with these deterrents overlapping to create full coverage.
-MSHORAD systems might be used to take down threats that are approaching at distances up to a few kilometres away.
-Saab’s RBS 70 NG man-portable defence system, for example, is capable of destroying targets at a distance of up to nine kilometres.
-Close-up defences against drone threats can include machine guns and also kamikaze defensive drones, piloted remotely by troops on the ground.
-Jamming technology can also play a role by interrupting the signal between remote enemy pilots and FPV drones, although the increased use of fully autonomous and fibre-optic-wired drones is removing this advantage.
+Different types of defences are used to protect from attack at different ranges, with these deterrents overlapping to provide full coverage.
+MSHORAD systems, for example, are typically used to take down threats that are up to a few kilometres away, with Saab’s RBS 70 NG capable of destroying targets at a distance of nine kilometres.
+Close-up defences against drone threats can include machine guns and kamikaze defensive drones, piloted remotely by pilots on the ground.
+Saab’s Loke approach involves using the Saab Trackfire remote weapons station in combination with ground radar and command and control solutions to identify and destroy drones.
+While jamming technology can play a role by interrupting the signal between remote enemy pilots and drones, the increased use of fully autonomous drones is removing this advantage.

 5691889